-- ${\tt trac.db}$ The SQLite database (if you're using SQLite). - htdocs directory containing web resources, which can be referenced in Genshi templates. (since 0.11) - log default directory for log files, if logging is turned on and a relative path is given. - plugins Environment-specific plugins (Python eggs or single file plugins, since ?0.10) templates - Custom Genshi environment-specific templates. (since 0.11) - site.html method to customize header, footer, and style, described in TracInterfaceCustomization#SiteAppearance
+- trac.db The SQLite database (if you're using SQLite). - htdocs directory containing web resources, which can be referenced in Genshi templates.
+(0.11 only) - log default directory for log files, if logging is turned on and a relative path is given. - plugins Environment-specific plugins (Python eggs, since ?0.10) - templates Custom Genshi environment-specific templates.
+(0.11 only)